qosf/qosf.org/qosf.org/team.md

         <img style='border-radius:50%;' src='/assets/img/team/peter.jpg' alt='Peter Wittek' width="200px">
     </div>
     <div class='col-md-8' style='text-align: justify;'>
-        <b>Peter Wittek<sup>&#8224;</sup></b> is a life-long fan of free and open source software and he gets furious every time he has to fill in a PDF form that does not work on Linux.
-When he is not preaching about the importance of open source software, he pursues research on the borderline of artificial intelligence and quantum physics as an Assistant Professor in the University of Toronto, and as an affiliate in the Vector Institute for Artificial Intelligence and the Perimeter Institute for Theoretical Physics.
-He is also the Academic Director of the Quantum Stream in the Creative Destruction Lab, where he sees dozens of startups exploring ideas using quantum computers and the corresponding software stack.
+        <b>Peter Wittek<sup>&#8224;</sup></b> was a life-long fan of free and open source software who got furious every time he had to fill in a PDF form that did not work on Linux.
+When he was not preaching about the importance of open source software, he pursued research on the borderline of artificial intelligence and quantum physics as an Assistant Professor in the University of Toronto, and as an affiliate in the Vector Institute for Artificial Intelligence and the Perimeter Institute for Theoretical Physics.
+He also was the Academic Director of the Quantum Stream in the Creative Destruction Lab, where he saw dozens of startups exploring ideas using quantum computers and the corresponding software stack.
+In September 2019, he disappeared in an avalanche during a mountaineering expedition on Mt.
+Trishul in the Himalayas.
     </div>
 </div>